qphl/brand.pharmaxo.com/docs/logos.md

 Tips:

-* Websites use different shaped profile pictures.
-Always use a square avatar and rely on the website to apply its own border radius.
+* Different websites use different border radii for profile pictures.
+Always use a square avatar and let the website apply its own border radius.